HQarroum/expressify/README.md

  - Provides an encapsulation and an enveloppe protocol to exchange data between static web application
  - Allows static applications to expose a RESTful API to one another
+ - Automatic discoverability of the services exposed by an endpoint
  - Built on top the standard `postMessage` API to allow secure communication between cross-domain applications

 ## Description

-`static-protocol` is a project aiming at allowing new kind of patterns in front-end development.
+`query-protocol` is a project aiming at allowing new kind of patterns in front-end development.
 One of this pattern is the rise of serverless, static applications for the browser.

-To achieve this goal we need solid primitives to allow static applications to communicate efficiently, and the idea behind this library is to provide front-end developers with the ability to standardize the way they implement this communication schema using the same resource-centric approach that has been used in back-end development on top of HTTP during the last decade.
+To achieve this goal we need solid primitives to allow static applications to communicate efficiently between them, and the idea behind this library is to provide front-end developers with the ability to standardize the way they implement this communication schema using the same resource-centric approach that has been used in back-end development on top of HTTP during the last decade.

 ## Usage